sukaryo-heilscher/sukaryo-heilscher.github.io/essays/standards.md

 ```

 Here, having no spaces in "[i-1]" makes it clear that it serves as a singular index rather some complex operation.
 It's similar to how negative x is written as "-x" rather than "(-1) * x".
 Of course, if there really were some complex operation being conducted on i involving multiple operators, then the spaces would be justified.
 For singular operators though, it's better without.

+## The Squeeze

+In the opening paragraph, I detailed the tedium induced by ESLint at the end of a project, complaining about various menial errors.
+However, clicking through and accepting the proposed solutions is nothing compared to getting ESLint set up in the first place.